pawelgur/angular-2-ionic-sandbox/README.md

     * ionic topics
 6. Other:
     * create jsonstub endpoint and make an http request
+    * use event emitter to trigger event in component (e.g. timer with event of each 10s)
+    * use childView in parent component
     * create an advanced form with custom validators
     * create a pipe
     * create simple animation